tomberek/mcm/manual/iv.md

  board a vessel/aircraft) (in or at a missile launch facility) used by the

-armed forces or under the control of the armed forces, to wit:   ) (while receiving special pay under 37 U.S.C. --SECT-- 310) (during
+armed forces or under the control of the armed forces, to wit:   ) (while receiving special pay under 37 U.S.C. &sect; 310) (during

 time of war).